yelaissaoui/devops-test/README.md

 Builds the dockerfile from the directory front and expose port 9999.
 * API :
 Builds the dockerfile from the directory api and expose port 8080.

+All the services are linked together with docker compose.

 Each Dockerfile is documented in the related directory